JoseArron/ordr/README.md

-### Orber
+### Ordr

-Orber is a game where players try to guess the correct order of numbers in a grid of shuffled cards, each hiding a number.
+Ordr is a game where players try to guess the correct order of numbers in a grid of shuffled cards, each hiding a number.

 ### 🔧 Installation